-If at the informal meeting the student denies the charges, the principal or the principal's designee must explain why the student was removed and give the student and the student's parents a chance to present the student's version of the relevant events.
+If at the informal meeting the student denies the charges, the principal or designee must explain why the student was removed and give the student and the student's parents/ caregivers a chance to present the student's version of the relevant events.
 The informal meeting must be held within 48 hours of the student's removal.
-The timing of the informal meeting may be extended by mutual agreement of the parent and principal.
+The timing of the informal meeting may be extended by mutual agreement of the parent/caregiver and principal.

-The principal or the principal's designee may overturn the removal of the student from class if the principal finds any one of the following:
+The principal or designee may overturn the removal of the student from class if the principal finds any one of the following:

 - 1. The charges against the student are not supported by substantial evidence. - 2.
 The student's removal is otherwise in violation of law, including the district's code of conduct. - 3.
-The conduct warrants suspension from school pursuant to Education Law \$3214 and a suspension will be imposed.
+The conduct warrants suspension from school pursuant to Education Law §3214 and a suspension will be imposed.

-The principal or their designee may overturn a removal at any point between receiving the referral form issued by the teacher and the close of business on the day following the 48-hour period for the informal conference, if a conference is requested.
+The principal or designee may overturn a removal at any point between receiving the referral form issued by the teacher and the close of business on the day following the 48-hour period for the informal conference, if a conference is requested.
 No student removed from the classroom by the classroom teacher will be permitted to return to the classroom until the principal makes a final determination, or the period of removal expires, whichever is less.
+Any disruptive student removed from the classroom by the classroom teacher shall be offered continued educational programming and activities until they are permitted to return to the classroom.